50 Books | 50 Covers competition

 Beginning in 1923, the Fifty Books of the Year competition was a yearly mainstay of AIGA.
 As dust jackets became more common, covers were added to the competition.
 This survey of the best in book design represents perhaps the longest-standing legacy in American graphic design.
 In 2012, Design Observer, in partnership with AIGA, began hosting the competition and through a new joint venture, we are delighted to usher in another year of amazing book and cover design.

-Past selections from AIGA’s book design competitions have been added to the AIGA Design Archives as well as the physical archives at the Denver Art Museum (1980-2012), and at the Rare Book and Manuscript Library at Columbia University's Butler Library (RBML) in New York City.
+Past selections from AIGA’s book design competitions have been added to the AIGA Design Archives—one of the richest online resources available to those who practice, study, and appreciate great design—as well as the physical archives at the Denver Art Museum (1980–2012) and at the Rare Book and Manuscript Library at Columbia University's Butler Library (RBML) in New York City.

 Books selected from this year’s competition will be housed at both the Robert B. Haas Family Arts Library at Yale University and at RBML at Columbia University’s Butler Library.